 Treatment for hypertension syndrome

 Treatment for the hypertension syndrome, according to Dr. Houston, should always start with non-drug therapies first.
-He stressed that exercise, weight reduction, smoking cessation, restrictions in the use of sodium, alcohol, and caffeine, and other lifestyle changes must be incorporated to maximize healing and fend off heart disease and stroke.
+He stresses that exercise, weight reduction, smoking cessation, restrictions in the use of sodium, alcohol, and caffeine, and other lifestyle changes must be incorporated to maximize healing and fend off heart disease and stroke.

 In terms of natural high blood pressure remedies and supplements, Dr. Houston describes how the scientific evidence for the use of certain nutraceuticals, vitamins, antioxidants, and minerals in the treatment of hypertension is substantial and growing rapidly.

 Specifically, he discusses the usefulness of the following natural high blood pressure remedies:

 - Vitamins and minerals: vitamin B-6, vitamin C, potassium, magnesium, calcium, vitamin E (especially high gamma/delta tocopherols and tocotrienols), zinc